 First of all, it’s safer to go for a simple resume template.
-For example use a black-and-white resume rather than use fancy colors: 72% of recruiters think monochromatic resumes are best.
+For example use a black-and-white resume rather than a fancy colored one: 72% of recruiters think monochromatic resumes are best.

 If you do go for a dash of color, don’t pick anything too bold.
 Grey, beige, or blue can work fine.
 Red, yellow, or other types of bright colors might do you more harm than good.

 Also, you might be tempted to try and stand out from the crowd by picking a non-standard, creative resume format (such as an infographic-based one or a highly visual template).
 It’s not too good an idea: 71% of recruiters like formal, standardized resumes best, and only 7% prefer creative designs.
 Though, of course, it depends on the kind of job you’re applying for.

 Speaking of fonts, in another survey we ran, we asked Certified Professional Resume Writers about their favorite resume fonts.
 Here are the most popular choices: